 marked to be deleted, deleted, and the latest row (calculated from the

 SEQNO) for each primary key) are then

-Because heterogeneous replication does not replicated SQL statements, including DDL statements that would normally define and generate the table structures, a different method must be used.
+Because heterogeneous replication does not replicate SQL statements, including DDL statements that would normally define and generate the table structures, a different method must be used.

-For MongoDB, where no explicitly DDL needs to be generated, the use of ddlscan is not required.
+For MongoDB or Kakfak, where no explicit DDL needs to be generated, the use of ddlscan is not required.